reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 ## data.table vs data.frame

-So I collected some more data for my colleagues, and I put it in a `data.frame` like this.
+So I collected some more data[^1] for my colleagues, and I put it in a `data.frame` like this.
 ```
 data <- data.frame(
   name = c("Alex", "Emma", "James", "Rich", "Rob"),
-  food = c("Oysters", "Haggis", "Goose", "Cheese", "Celery"),
+  food = c("Oysters", "Haggis", "Goose", "Cheese", "Pie Barm"),
   stringsAsFactors = FALSE)

 who_likes <- function(food) {